top of page

 What helps me commit to following through with saying what I’m going to do every day?
 I set an intention to help me manage my time.

-I borrowed this idea from the intentions I set at the start of every yoga class.
+I borrowed this idea from the intentions I set for the group at the start of every yoga class I teach.
 Sometimes it’s the same intention I set the practice before and other times it’s something new.
 Setting an intention provides me with focused attention on my intention.

 Practice It: Set an Intention to Help You Manage Your Time